hyprwm/hyprland-wiki/content/Configuring/Monitors.md

 The default transfer function assumed to be in use on an SDR display for sRGB content is defined by `, sdr_eotf, X`.
 The default (`0`) is to follow `render:cm_sdr_eotf`.
 This can be changed to piecewise sRGB with `1`, or  Gamma 2.2 with `2`.

+### ICC Profiles

+You can load an icc profile via `, icc, /path/to/icc.icm` (or `icc = path` in v2).

+Please note:
+- path needs to be absolute.
+- having an ICC applied will automatically force sdr_eotf to `sRGB` for that monitor (for color accuracy)
+- having an ICC applied overrides the CM preset.
+- ICCs are fundamentally incompatible with HDR gaming.
+Funky stuff may happen.

 ### VRR

 Per-display VRR can be done by adding `, vrr, X` where `X` is the mode from the